ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 > Visit our guide ["First Steps with the OVHcloud APIs"](/pages/manage_and_operate/api/first-steps) if you have never used APIs.

-For an Exchange or Email Pro platform, you must first retrieve your platform reference to configure your DKIM.Go to the `/email/domain/`(Email (MXplan) offers) `/email/exchange` (Exchange offers) or `/email/pro` (Email Pro offer) section of the APIs, and type "dkim" in the `Filter` box to display only the APIs related to the DKIM.
+To configure DKIM on Exchange or Email Pro, you must first retrieve the service name (reference).
+Go to the API section `/email/domain/`(MX Plan Email), `/email/exchange` (Exchange offers) or `/email/pro` (Email Pro offer), depending on your service.
+Type "dkim" in the `Filter` box to display only the endpoints related to the DKIM.

 Click on the tab corresponding to your solution: